NEMO-consortium/3_GYRE_PISCES_eddy/docs/tutorial-2.md

        cn_trcrst_in  = "GYRE_00021600_restart_trc"   !  suffix of pass. sn_tracer restart name (input)
        cn_trcrst_indir = "../EXPSPIN"           !  directory from which to read input passive tracer restarts
     ```
+> NOTE: You need to follow the above steps for experiments EXPEIV and EXPGEOM

 4. In the **namelist_cfg** file, add the _&namtra_eiv_ section after the _&namtra_ldf_ one.
 The formulation is changed by setting the value of the 'nn_aei_ijk_t' parameter.
 Here we provide a guide to change it but you can find all the available values in the **namelist_cfg_ref** file.
 For each experiment, this section should look as follow:
     * EXPCTRL